Greater Antilles: Geography

 The Greater Antilles comprises four major islands and numerous smaller ones.
 The island of Cuba is the largest island in the Greater Antilles, in Latin America, and in the Caribbean.
 It is followed by Hispaniola.
 Geologically, the Virgin Islands are also part of the Greater Antilles, though politically they are considered part of the Lesser Antilles.
 With an area of 207411 km2, not counting the Virgin Islands, the Greater Antilles constitute nearly 90% of the land mass of the entire West Indies, as well as over 90% of its population.

-The remainder of the land belongs to the archipelago of the Lesser Antilles, which is a chain of islands to the east, running north–south and encompassing the eastern edge of the Caribbean Sea where it meets the Atlantic Ocean, as well as to the south, running east–west off the northern coast of South America.
+The remainder of the land in the West Indies belongs to the archipelago of the Lesser Antilles, which is a chain of islands to the east, running north–south and encompassing the eastern edge of the Caribbean Sea where it meets the Atlantic Ocean, as well as to the south, running east–west off the northern coast of South America.
 The Lucayan Archipelago is not considered part of the Antilles archipelagos but rather of the North Atlantic.

-The islands exist because of the relative motion of the Caribbean Plate and surrounding plates.
+The islands exist because of the relative motion of the Caribbean plate and surrounding plates.
 Obduction has scraped accumulated rock onto the North American plate, islands and intrusions have been formed by volcanism, and the local crust has become deformed in other ways.